jpbianchi/limitus/README.md

 The agent replies to any question non related to the items as a `deepseek-r1-distill-llama-70b` accessed through `https://openrouter.ai`.
 It was clearly powerful enough to understand the user's question and analyze the items in the inventory to pick the relevant ones.

-It is based on the Agno framework in which I have define a Toolkit, ie several tools that open the webpage of a mock ecommerce site (no payments, but everything else is identical), retrieve the inventory, selects 2 items relevant to the user's needs, then puts them in the cart, check out and place the order (using the name but no credit card).
+It is based on the Agno framework in which I have defined a Toolkit, ie several tools that open the webpage of a mock ecommerce site (no payments, but everything else is identical), retrieve the inventory, selects 2 items relevant to the user's needs, then puts them in the cart, check out and place the order (using the name but no credit card).

 The agent can also read the last post from a Discord server `JPB server` using a MCP client, and process it as an instruction like in the previous case.
 It communicates through a MCP server, which connects to the bot of a newly created Discord server (I can send an invite to the examiner).
 To test this feature, you will need the bot's token which I can't put on github.